Retro2D/DanDB/README.md

 **IMPORTANT NOTICE:** This project is currently in pre-alpha.
 It currently isn't meant for any serious work; it is mostly a fun side project I am building.

 # Guide
 Guide to using the module's functions.
-Install using `pip install DanDB==0.0.2`.
+Install using `pip install DanDB`.
 Importing the module is what you do for any other module: `import DanDB`.
 That's it.

 ## Creating a table: